datacentred/puppet-ceph/README.md

 The OSD provider can also operate on enclosures with SES firmware running on a SAS expander.
 In some cases SCSI addresses aren't predicatable and susceptible to the same enumeration problem as /dev device names.
-In these cases the devices can be provisioned with 'Slot 01/Slot 12' which directly correlates with slot names found in sysfs under /sys/class/enclosure.
+In these cases the devices can be provisioned with 'Slot 01' which directly correlates to a slot name found in sysfs under /sys/class/enclosure.
 On newer expanders the labels may be formatted as DISK00 which is also supported.
-The two addressing modes can be used interchangably thus configuration like 'Slot 01/2:0:0:0' is permissible.
+The two addressing modes can be used interchangably.

+The OSD provider also accepts an arbitrary hash of parameters to be passed to ceph-disk.
+The keys are the long options supported by ceph-disk stripped of the leading double hyphens.
+Values are either strings or nil/undef e.g. for options without arguments like --bluestore.

 ## Compatibility Matrix